just-the-docs/just-the-docs/docs/ContributorHub/contributor-onboarding.md

 3.  **Attend meetings.** Check our [Weekly Meeting Schedule]({% link docs/Meetings/index.md %}) and attend a meeting in the upcoming week.
 Make sure to attend a meeting that relates to your position of interest, as well as our Community Call for an introduction.

-4.  **Draft a Trial Period Proposal.** Create a 2-Week Trial Period Proposal with the Contributor Experience Squad (or any other full-time contributor you're chatting with).
+4.  **Draft a Trial Period Proposal.** Create a 1 month Trial Period Proposal with the Contributor Experience Squad (or any other full-time contributor you’re chatting with).
 This proposal could be for part-time work (<40 hours per week), full-time work (40 hours per week), or a specific project.
-To clarify your scope of work, contact the Squad Leader for the position you're interested in.
+To clarify your scope of work, contact the Squad Leader for the position you’re interested in.

-5.  **Post your proposal to <a href="https://daotalk.org/c/dx-dao/15" target="_blank">DAOtalk</a>.** Along with a successful 2-Week Trial Period, your draft proposal will contain your next 2 months of work (making it a 2.5-month period).
-The 2-Week Trial Period is at a 50% compensation rate and the following 2 months at an 80% compensation rate.
+5.  **Post your proposal to <a href="https://daotalk.org/c/dx-dao/15" target="_blank">DAOtalk</a>.** Along with a successful 1 month Trial Period, your draft proposal will contain your next 2 months of work (making it a 3-month period).
+The 1 month Trial Period is at a 50% compensation rate and the following 2 months at an 80% compensation rate.
 See the Contributor Compensation and Contributor Proposal Sections for how to draft and submit a contributor proposal.

 6.  **Submit your proposal on-chain.** Once your proposal is posted on DAOtalk, please allow up to 7 days for contributors to give feedback on your draft proposal and for you to make any necessary changes.
 Once this is completed, you can post your proposal on Alchemy and request compensation.
 See the Contributor Proposal Guide on how to submit your first proposal on Alchemy.